Research

 Theory Development

-The Shee lab will develop ab initio benchmark-quality methods for electronic and vibrational structure, utilizing both stochastic approaches on classical devices and algorithms for quantum computation.
+The Shee lab develops ab initio electronic structure methods for correlated molecular and condensed matter systems, utilizing both stochastic approaches on classical devices and algorithms for quantum computation.
 We will use these to tackle new science especially in the strongly correlated regime, and to develop faster, semi-empirical computational tools amenable to large-scale simulations.

 Quantum Monte Carlo